 The Upper Silesian region is host to a world-class district of Mississippi Valley-Type zinc-lead deposits.
-Stratiform mineralization occurs largely within a sub-horizontal to gently dipping dolomite unit of Middle Triassic age within a unit referred to as the Ore Bearing Dolomite (OBD), which hosts most of the historical zinc-lead mines in the district as well as currently operating Pomorzany mine.
-In the area of the Rokitno and Zawiercie concessions drilled by Rathdowney at Project Olza, mineralization within the OBD typically occurs at depths of 100 to 200 metres.
+Stratiform mineralization occurs largely within a sub-horizontal to gently dipping dolomite unit of Middle Triassic age within a unit referred to as the Ore Bearing Dolomite (OBD), which hosts most of the historical zinc-lead mines in the district as well as Pomorzany mine, which operated to 2020.
+In the area of the Zawiercie concessions drilled by Rathdowney at Project Olza, mineralization within the OBD typically occurs at depths of 100 to 200 metres.

 Mineral Resources and Exploration Potential